 Gather the Paperwork You’ll Need

-Now that you’re done wondering: Does baby need a passport to travel, you’re probably asking yourself what documents you’ll need to apply.
-The documents for application include proof of US citizenship, proof of identification (child and parent), and proof of parental (or guardian) relationship.
+Now that you’re done wondering if babies need passports to travel internationally, you’re probably asking yourself what supporting documents you’ll need to apply.
+The documents for your baby’s passport application include proof of US citizenship, proof of identification (child and parent), and proof of parental relationship (or guardian relationship).

-With just a few basic necessities you can make the application process go pretty smoothly (even with a squirmy infant in your arms)!
-First thing’s first, keep a folder of all the required documents and photocopies ready at hand.
+With just a few basic necessities you can make your baby’s passport application go pretty smoothly (even with a squirmy infant in your arms)!
+First thing’s first, keep a folder of all the required supporting documents and photocopies ready at hand.

 You will receive the passport book and citizenship documents in separate parcels.
-It can take up to four weeks from when you receive your passport to get your other documents through the mail.
-So, if you have a vacation planned shortly after, be sure to take that into consideration.
+It can take up to four weeks from when you receive your baby’s passport to get your other documents through the mail.
+So, if you have an international holiday with your baby planned shortly after, be sure to take that into consideration.

-Where you apply for the passport will affect how long it takes.
+Where you apply for your baby’s passport will affect how long it takes.
 Depending on the dates of your international travel and the kind of service you choose, your baby’s passport can arrive from anywhere between a few days to around 10 weeks.

 If you’re okay with waiting, simply look into the closest Passport Acceptance Facility through this website.
 Picking a nearby place will cut down on travel time, helping you get back home for your baby’s nap.